microsoft/coe-starter-kit/coe-cli/docs/cli-development/readme.md

 # CLI Development

-This section outlines the following key sections on the COE CLI.
+This section outlines the following key sections on the CoE CLI.
 The information below can help guide you in making contributions back to the open source repository.

 - [Quick Start](#quick-start) - Provides set of links of the technology used to build and test the CLI